-How to start thinking about a vision statement when you don't know where to start
+How to start thinking about your vision statement

 Have you ever seen Keeping the Faith?
 It’s a movie about a priest, a rabbi, and their best female friend, and if this isn’t ringing a bell, you need to find it somewhere directly after you finish this blog post.

-Embrace the suckiness that is you + vision statements, 'cause this is happening whether you're good at it at first or not.
+Embrace the suckiness that is you and vision statements, boss, ‘cause this is happening whether you’re good at is at first or not.

-That changed when I discovered Facebook Groups like KIMRA LUNA’S XYZ.
+That changed when I discovered Facebook Groups for online bosses.
 The success stories opened my eyes to one new thing that I could do: teach other people.

 I joined more groups.
 I met more people.
 I sat back and learned, and started seeing how different people were structuring different types of businesses, and earning a living doing it.